justb4/SIOSE2OSM/README.md

 Download into the `siose2osm/data` directory and unzip.
 Move the file `18_GRANADA.gpkg` to `siose2osm/data` and remove .zip and other content.
 The `siose2osm/data` dir is where we work in.
-This is also ignored by git.
+This directory is also ignored by git.

 ## Open GeoPackage for Municipality in QGIS and Download Layer